 Lake Bohinj is the largest permanent lake in Slovenia, and it also happens to be less than half an hour’s car ride from Bled.
 While my visit to Lake Bohinj happened because of a scheduling mishap that left me a week between my pre-planned travels, it was the best destination I could have hoped for.

-Spending a week in this region seemed like a lot of time, but I had just about managed to cover the most accessible attractions available in this beautiful corner of Slovenia.
+Spending a week or two in this region seemed like a lot of time.
+Still, I had just about covering the most accessible attractions available in this beautiful corner of Slovenia.
 Here, I want to share the top 5 things to do in the Lake Bohinj region, plus here is a free map of the Lake Bohinj area for you!

 A small town on the east bank of Lake Bohinj, it is the most touristy of all the towns and villages in the region, but its charm is undeniable.
 Even though I stayed in the largest town in the area, Bohinjska Bistrica, I infinitely prefer this scenic town.

-The moment I fell in love with this town was when the bus drove past the bridge of Ribcev Laz just as the sun set.
+The moment I fell in love with this town was when the bus drove past the bridge of Ribcev Laz just as the sunset.
 It was the most serene scene I have ever seen.

 Aside from the brick bridge and the church next to it, you can quickly reach some great relaxing spots on the perimeter of Lake Bohinj north of the town.

-The stunning turquoise water and mini waterfalls and rapids formed in the limestone landscape are Instagram-worthy.
-You can easily finish the hike around the paid area in half an hour, but I ended up spending one hour there snapping photo after photo.
+The stunning turquoise water, mini waterfalls, and rapids formed in the limestone landscape are Instagram-worthy.
+You can quickly finish the hike around the paid area in half an hour, but I ended up spending one hour there snapping photo after photo.

 If you are feeling adventurous, you can even hike up to the source of the Mostnica River, the Okrepcevalnica Slap, crossing beautiful meadows and traditional houses.
-Though the waterfall isn’t as spectacular as I hoped, the view on the way more than make up for it.
+Though the waterfall isn’t as spectacular as I hoped, the view on the way more than makes up for it.

 Voglom, Lake Bohinj

-On my research on what to do in the area, I found the prettiest pier on Instagram in Lake Bohinj.
-The only problem was that it isn’t easy to reach, being on the south bank of the lake where it is bordered by the main road.
+In my research on what to do in the area, I found the prettiest pier on Instagram in Lake Bohinj.
+The only problem was that it isn’t easy to reach, being on the south bank of the lake where the main road borders it.
 However, upon closer inspection, it is close to a public bus station Voglom, and the hostel of the same name.

 Also south of the lake, Mount Vogel is a ski resort in winter and a popular hiking destination in the summer months.
 One of its biggest selling points is the view down to Lake Bohinj as you rode the car lift that would take you up to 1,353 m above sea level.

-A well-developed tourist attraction, there are a paved set of stairs that lead to the waterfall.
-However, be warned that it’s quite long and there isn’t a lot of space at the end for everyone to get a good photo at once.
-In spite of that, the Savica Slap is a beautiful waterfall that hangs on the limestone cliff.
-And with the vibrant water and curious shape, it is the most visited attractions.
-Not to mention it involves the least amount of exercise.
+A well-developed tourist attraction has a paved set of stairs leading to the waterfall.
+However, be warned that it’s pretty long, and there isn’t a lot of space at the end for everyone to get a good photo at once.
+Despite that, the Savica Slap is a beautiful waterfall that hangs on the limestone cliff.
+And with the vibrant water and curious shape, it is the most visited attraction.
+Not to mention, it involves the least amount of exercise.